larshnordli/movie-dashboard/ASSIGNMENTS.md

 <details>
     <summary>Assignment and explanation</summary>
-    Assignment: Change the "Profile" link to use the `<Link>`-component, refresh the page if not already automatically refreshed, and redo the procedure.
+    Assignment: Change the "Profile" link to use the <code>Link<code>-component, refresh the page if not already automatically refreshed, and redo the procedure.
 You should notice that all pages only cause a network request once and no full page reload is performed.

-    We see that routes rendered through the built-in `<Link>`-component generates network requests only once, and is later cached.
+    We see that routes rendered through the built-in <code>Link</code>-component generates network requests only once, and is later cached.

     The "Profile" page will cause a full page reload because it is not using the build-in navigation element.
 </detail>